 - Gaming consoles (This is smart DNS)

 Note: Do not confuse the Browser Extensions or Smart DNS for the dedicated VPN client on your operating system.
 In short, a browser extension only works within the browser, rather than encrypting all traffic on your operating system like a VPN.
 And a Smart DNS is simply modifying your DNS settings rather than encrypting all traffic.
-We discuss this distinction more in our best VPNs for Chrome guide.
+We discuss this distinction more in our guide on the best VPN for Chrome.

 Unlimited number of connections

 Another big advantage you get with Surfshark is an unlimited number of simultaneous connections.
 In the VPN industry, most services limit you to about five simultaneous connections, give or take a few.
 While Perfect Privacy also offers an unlimited number of connections, it is significantly more expensive than Surfshark.